benevolentprof/verbose-giggle/README.md

 ```
 Input:
 Configuration Input: The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.
-Per Rover.Test Input:8 4
+Per Rover.
+Test Input:8 4

 Input 1: Landing co-ordinates for the Rover The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover's orientation.
 Test Input:1 2 N

 Input 2: Navigation instructions i.e a string containing ('L', 'R', 'M').
 Test Input:LMLMLMLMM

 Test Input: